Vince Grella: International career

 Grella was a regular member of the Socceroos; he represented the Australian Under-23s at the 2000 Summer Olympics and received his first senior cap when he came on as a second-half substitute in the international friendly against England in 2003, which Australia won 3–1 at West Ham's Upton Park stadium.
 In November 2005, Grella played in both legs of the World Cup play-off against Uruguay, where Australia qualified for the 2006 World Cup for the first time in 32 years.
 At the World Cup, Grella's displays in the heart of Australia's midfield saw him named in a preliminary squad for FIFA's team of the tournament, the only Australian to make this list.

 On 13 November 2006, Grella was selected as captain for an international friendly in London against Ghana, making him the 51st player to captain the Australia football team.
 On 21 July 2007 in Hanoi, Vietnam, Grella was sent off in the 76th minute of Australia's 2007 Asian Cup quarter-final against Japan.
 Leaping for a header, Grella's forearm connected with Naohiro Takahara's head, who had come from behind Grella, sending the latter to the ground.
 The game was 1–1 at the time and remained that way until the end of extra time, with Japan eliminating Australia from the tournament in a penalty shoot-out.
 He has currently amassed 46 caps for Australia since making his debut back in February 2003.

 Post-playing career

-In July 2022, Grella moved back to Italy, after being named vice-president and CEO of Sicilian Serie D club Catania following the club's rebirth under an Australian ownership.
+In July 2022, Grella moved back to Italy, after being named vice-president and CEO of Sicilian Serie D club Catania following the club's rebirth under an Australian ownership with Pelligra Group.

+In February 2024, it was announced that Pelligra Group had purchased Australian club Perth Glory.
+Grella was a key figure in the sale and will play a role in running the club.